5 drugs that changed the world (and what went wrong) | Health

 But because people's lives are now extended, there are now higher rates of deaths from cancer and other non-communicable diseases.
 So nitroglycerin turned out to be a world-changing drug in unexpected ways.

-4) The pill In 1951, the US birth control advocate Margaret Sanger asked researcher Gregory Pincus to develop an effective hormonal contraceptive, funded by heiress Katharine McCormick.
+4. The pill In 1951, US birth control advocate Margaret Sanger asked researcher Gregory Pincus to develop an effective hormonal contraceptive, funded by heiress Katharine McCormick.

 Pincus found that progesterone helped to stop ovulation, and used this to develop a trial pill.
 Clinical trials were conducted on vulnerable women, notably in Puerto Rico, where there were concerns about informed consent and side effects.